2013 - November 18

 It's kind of like someone giving you 5-to-3 odds in your favour if you can toss a coin ten times and get heads at least four times.
 The likely pay off is bigger than the likely loss, AND the odds of winning are if your favour too.

 So, the overall average is around 1% in 6 trading days, which is around 70%/year rate of return.
+This is surprisingly easy to do if you have a futures account.

 But 1% isn't much.
 Can you actually make any money with this?